itsaboutcode/leetcode/README.md

 ## How to approach problems

-- Solve the problem on paper.
+- Solve the problem on paper first.
 - Confirm the input and its possiblities.
 - Try to find out patterns in solution.
 - Try to use notepad when writing the actual code